Everyday best practices, uses, and benefits of wayfinding software

 A comprehensive SaaS facilities management software tool lets you easily search for the right room either via text using specific keywords, or by navigating a visual floor plan map so you can quickly and easily see what’s available for your use by clicking on the meeting room on the floor plan to see information about the room’s capacity, equipment, and reservation requirements.

 Wayfinding software can also let workers know where resources are located, such as copiers, printers, and fax machines.
 The software could also have links to the user manuals for these resources.
-Additionally, meeting room resources can be included, such as projectors, televisions, etc., so that when booking a room, you know exactly what it contains.
-Finding the exact room via wayfinding software can prevent workers from wasting time searching for just the right meeting room without all required information.
+Additionally, meeting room resources can be included, such as projectors, televisions, etc…, so that when booking a room, you know exactly what it contains.
+Finding the exact room you need via wayfinding software can prevent workers from wasting time searching for just the right meeting room in person.

 Wayfinding software should be easy to use, but also comprehensive in its scope.
 Viable wayfinding software is developed in conjunction with facilities teams, and aims to tackle big problems in order to make an immediate difference to a facility or building manager's work.